De30/grafana/docs/sources/visualizations/gauge-panel.md

 # Gauge

-Gauge is a single-value visualization that can repeat a gauge for every series, column or row.
+Gauge is a single-value visualization that can repeat and create a new gauge for every series, column or row.

-{{< figure src="/static/img/docs/v66/gauge_panel_cover.png" max-width="1025px" >}}
+{{< figure src="/static/img/docs/v66/gauge_panel_cover.png" max-width="450px" >}}

+For instructions on how to select the Annotations visualization, see [Add visualization to a panel]({{< relref "./add-visualization.md" >}}).
+You can refine your visualization using the following options.

 ## Value options

-Use the following options to refine how your visualization displays the value:
+Refine how your visualization displays the value:

-### Show

-Choose how Grafana displays your data.
+- **Show -** Choose how Grafana displays your data.

-#### Calculate

-Show a calculated value based on all rows.
+- -**Calculate** Select to display a calculated value based on all rows.

 - **Calculation -** Select a reducer function that Grafana will use to reduce many fields to a single value.
 For a list of available calculations, refer to [List of calculations]({{< relref "../panels/reference-calculation-types.md" >}}).
 - **Fields -** Select the fields display in the panel.